How to Remove Medical Collections from Your Credit Report

 Knowing how to remove medical collections from your credit report can be extremely useful.

 Whether the result of an injury or illness, few things in life are as stressful as dealing with a major medical problem — except, that is, trying to pay for it.
-Collectively, Americans dish out around $3.4 trillion a year for medical care each year, and that number is only expected to rise.
+Collectively, Americans spend around $4.5 trillion for medical care each year, which amounts to more than $13,000 per person.

 1. Dispute the Debts Yourself or Through Credit Repair